Developmental Language Disorder – Increasing Our Awareness

-DLD is common, affecting 7 per cent of Australians.
-That’s one in fourteen people – or two children in every classroom!
-It’s more common than autism, which affects around 1 per cent of Australians; and half again as common as ADHD, at around 5 per cent.
+DLD is common, affecting seven per cent of Australians.
+That’s one in 14 people – or two children in every classroom!

+It’s more common than autism, which affects around one per cent of Australians; and more common than ADHD, which affects around five per cent.
 DLD has been called the most common childhood condition you’ve never heard of.

 Here’s a scenario to help you feel something of what DLD might be like.

 Imagine yourself in a land where the locals speak no English.
 You have some ‘phrasebook’ ability in their language.
 You can order food – though it helps if there are pictures.
 You can check-in at your hotel – though when the transaction doesn’t go through, you are stuck.
 You can’t communicate that you have money in your account and need time to contact your bank.
 You try to communicate this.
 Blank stares.
 Your frustration and sense of indignity build.
 It shows in your face and posture.
 You raise your voice.
 (Natural enough responses to frustration.)
 The clerks discuss together taking furtive glances at you.
 You can’t understand what they say.
 Security arrives.
 You state your indignation.
 The guard speaks in long, firm sentences.
 But you can’t understand him.
 You’re excluded from all the meaning that is being exchanged about you.
 You feel stupid.
 But you know you’re not stupid.
-You just can’t understand this language nor use it back.
+You just can’t understand this language or use it back.
 You can’t write or point to words to help as you can’t read or write this language.
 Your exasperation about not knowing how to get your need across shows in a fidgety clenching fist.
 The security guard takes your arm and moves you on.

 Now imagine this as your daily experience in your own culture… in your mother tongue.
 That’s DLD.